 Long story, short: creating an IT strategy will help you realize your association’s vision, strategy, and value.
 So what are you waiting for?

-Take our technology assessment to get started with a “big-picture” view of your organization’s technology.
+Take a technology assessment to get started with a “big-picture” view of your organization’s technology.